 In order for regulatory limits to be displayed:

-The regulatory limits must be of the same sample matrix as the samples being checked.
+- The limits must be of the same sample matrix as the samples being checked.

-You also must have selected the Regulatory Limits you want to compare in the Selected Limit dropdown and checked the Yes or Ask box to Display Limits on the DISPLAY OPTIONS form.
+- You also must have selected there regulatory limits you want to compare in the Selected Limit dropdown and checked the Yes or Ask box to Display Limits? on the DISPLAY OPTIONS form.

 Regulatory Limits let you compare the incoming data to one or more currently selected regulatory limits to see if any of your data exceed regulatory standards.
 Of course, you will have to have entered (or imported) the regulatory limits that you want to compare to.
 Depending on the report, you may apply up to 12 regulatory limits to your data.
 Where you wish to compare one of more set of limits, you have to setup Regulatory Limit groups for the limits you have entered.